-2. To invest such Unitholder's pro rata share of the net assets of the Trust derived from the sale by the Sponsor as agent of the Trustee of the underlying Securities in units of a subsequent series of the Smart Trust, Tax Free Income Trust (the "New Series") provided one is offered.
-It is expected that a special redemption and liquidation will be made of all Units of this Trust held by Unitholders (the "Rollover Unitholder") who affirmatively notify the Trustee of their election to participate in this option on or prior to the Rollover Notification Date set forth in the "Summary of Essential Information" for the Trust in Part A. In the event that the Sponsor determines that such a redemption and subsequent investment in a New Series by a Rollover Unitholder may be effected under applicable law in a manner that will not result in the recognition of either gain or loss for U.S. federal income tax purposes with respect to any Securities that are included in the portfolio of the New Series ("Duplicated Securities"), Unitholders will be notified at least 30 days prior to the Mandatory Termination Date of the procedures and process necessary to facilitate such tax treatment.
+2. To invest such Unitholder's pro rata share of the net assets of the Trust derived from the sale by the Sponsor as agent of the Trustee of the underlying Securities in units of a subsequent series of the Trust (the "New Series") provided one is offered.
+It is expected that a special redemption and liquidation will be made of all Units of this Trust held by Unitholders (the "Rollover Unitholder") who affirmatively notify the Trustee of their election to participate in this option on or prior to the rollover notification date required by the Trustee.
+In the event that the Sponsor determines that such a redemption and subsequent investment in a New Series by a Rollover Unitholder may be effected under applicable law in a manner that will not result in the recognition of either gain or loss for U.S. federal income tax purposes with respect to any Securities that are included in the portfolio of the

+New Series ("Duplicated Securities"), Unitholders will be notified at least 30 days prior to the Mandatory Termination Date of the procedures and process necessary to facilitate such tax treatment.
 The units of a New Series will be purchased by the Unitholder within three business days of the settlement of the trade for the last of the Unitholder's Securities to be sold.
 Such purchaser will be entitled to a reduced sales charge (as disclosed in the prospectus for the New Series) upon the purchase of units of the New Series.
 It is expected that the terms of the New Series will be substantially the same as the terms of the Trust described in this Prospectus, and that similar options with respect to the termination of such New Series will be available.
 The availability of this option does not constitute a solicitation of an offer to purchase units of a New Series or any other security.
 A Unitholder's election to participate in this option will be treated as an indication of interest only.
 At any time prior to the purchase by the Unitholder of units of a New Series such Unitholder may change his investment strategy and receive, in cash, the proceeds of the sale of the Securities.
 An election of this option will not prevent the Unitholder from recognizing taxable gain or loss (except in the case of a loss, if and to the extent the New Series is treated as substantially identical to the Trust) as a result of the liquidation, even though no cash will be distributed to pay any taxes.
 Unitholders should consult their own tax adviser in this regard.